 You can find a full list of reliable WordPress tutorials here: Free & Paid WordPress Tutorials »

 Now that I’ve covered the roadmap to learn WordPress.
 I’ll help you get started with the basics.
-There are 2 ways you can set up WordPress to learn how to use the platform:

 - Create a local installation on your MacBook or Windows computer.
 This is an offline site that is not visible to other users on the internet.
 If you just want to learn it for free without ever launching your site, this is the best option.
 If you do decide to launch your site in the future, there are ways to move a local site to a live site.